What is an Inguinal Hernia?

 Causes of Inguinal Hernia

 An inguinal Hernia largely happens in men.
+The incidence is more than 90% in men than in women.
 While a male baby is born, the testes descend from the abdomen to the scrotum through a canal called inguinal canal.
 The inguinal canals are found on the base of both left and right abdomen.
 They facilitate the two testes to descend into the scrotal sac.

 Sometimes in both men and women as they age, the abdominal tissue near the inguinal canal can become weaker and as a result, they can become sagging or torn.
 In such cases too, the fat and other abdominal tissues or intestine can protrude.
 This kind of an inguinal hernia is referred to as Direct Inguinal Hernia.
 Women can get this type of an inguinal hernia albeit rarely.
 This is because the broad ligament tissues of the uterus present in women behind the abdominal wall prevent any weakening of the abdominal wall near the inguinal canal.